brendanfitz/python-airflow-personal-blog-data-pipeline/README.md

 ### Background

 This Airflow repository is used as an ETL data pipeline to power the data behind [my blog](https://www.brendan-fitzpatrick.com/) visuals.
-Each dag corresponds to a data source for a specific visualization and is load into a PostgreSQL server.
-The data is sourced from various APIs or scrapes public sites.
+Each dag corresponds to a data source for a specific visualization.
+The data is sourced from various APIs or scraped from public sites and then loaded into a PostgreSQL server on the same EC2 instance.

 An instance of this currently running live an EC2 server.
-I have also included various bash scripts used for server maintenance.
+As a bonus, included are various bash scripts used for server maintenance (each specially written by yours truly!).

 Enjoy!